Work samples

 -

-My in-progress collection of family-inspired historical fiction chronicles a clan of Blue Ridge mountaineers across generations, beginning with this account from Virginia “Jincy” Clatterbuck (approx. 6,600* words, fiction).
+My in-progress batch of family-inspired historical fiction stories tracks a clan of Blue Ridge mountaineers across generations, including this account from Virginia “Jincy” Clatterbuck (approx. 6,600 words, unpublished).

 Excerpt from